aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 It's time to think about certificates and provisioning files because they are required to distribute iOS apps.
 There are a few different strategies to manage iOS apps' signing: [match][match] which Fastlane recommends to use, managed/manual signing.
 We'll use manual signing only for app's distribution.
 This approach gives more control over app's signing and it's really easy to switch to any another method.

+## Create Signing Files

+Firstly create a distribution certificate and provisioning profile at "[Certificates, IDs & Profiles][ Developer]" section of your  Developer account page.
+If you already have one skip this step.

+1. Create a certificate on "Certificates" section:
+	1. Certificates ↣ Create a New Certificate ↣ Apple Distribution.
+	2. Upload a [Certificate Signing Request][create-certificate].
+	3. Download Your Certificate.
+	4. Open the downloaded certificate.
+	5. Find the certificate in Keychain Access under "My Certificates" tab.
+Right click on this certificate and choose "Export ...".
+Keep default selected format: `.p12`.
+Set a password to protect it.
+2. Create an identifier:
+	1. Identifiers ↣ Register a new identifier ↣ App IDs ↣ Register a new identifier (App) ↣ Register an App ID
+3. Create a provisioning profile:
+	1. Profiles ↣ Register a New Provisioning Profile ↣ Distribution (Ad Hoc) ↣ Generate a Provisioning Profile
+	2. Download the newly generated provisioning profile.

+That's it.
+As a result you should have two files:
+1. A distribution certificate in `.p12` format.
+2. A distribution provisioning profile.